FrederikTobner/JANUS/book/src/chapter-02-getting-started/installing-tools.md

 1. **Cross-compilation just works** — `clang -target x86_64-elf` and we're done.
 No spending an afternoon building binutils and GCC from source.
 2. **Error messages are actually helpful** — "expected ';' before '}' token" beats GCC's cryptic template error novels.
 3. **Consistent across platforms** — same behavior on Linux, macOS, and even WSL.

+[!side]
+The Linux kernel uses GCC.
+We on the other hand are using Clang.
+Both work.
+Clang is just easier for learning since cross-compilation is built-in.
+[/!side]

 ### Installation